-SAQA has been invited to again participate in Intersect Chicago (formerly SOFA), in Oct/Nov of 2021.
+SAQA has been invited to again participate in Intersect Chicago (formerly SOFA).

 From their website, “Running since 1993, Intersect Chicago takes place annually at Chicago's Navy Pier, and focuses on three-dimensional artworks that cross the boundaries of fine art, decorative art, fiber arts, and design.
 Through art, and the diverse voices of their exhibitors and artists, they encourage discussions which promote social awareness and foster positive change.”

 Not only is Intersect Chicago an exciting chance to have your work displayed at this prestigious venue, it is also an unparalleled opportunity to present to the art world elite the contemporary viability of fiber as a fine art medium.

 Due to booth size, only a limited number of works will be selected.
 Sales will be allowed at the venue.
 Accepted artists will be contacted for sales prices.

 2D Wall Mounted Works – Height: 72" Width: 48"